tanifgit/smart-day-hands-on/README.md

 ![OAuth User - Button](/images/auth0-create-user2-press.png)

-Enter in the details for the User - Email address and Password, and press Create.
+Enter in the details for the User - Email address and Password, and press Create.</br>
 Note this can be the same information you used when signing up to auth0, or something else.

 ![OAuth User - Details](/images/auth0-create-user3-details.png)